w-duffy/TradeTwits/README.md

 5. Setup your PostgreSQL user, password and database and make sure it matches your **.env** file

-6. Migrate and Seed models into the DB
+6. Migrate and seed the models into your database

      ```bash
      pipenv run flask db upgrade